-CHC 2D GRADE IO CANADIAN HISTORY SINCE WORLD WAR I
+CHC 2P GRADE IO CANADIAN HISTORY SINCE WORLD WAR I

-Focus on: Historical Significance; Historical Perspective; Continuity and Change
+Focus on: Historical Significance; Historical Perspective

-Part A. You are going to use at least six primary and secondary sources to investigate the experiences of the 1934 Chatham Coloured All-Stars.
-You will create a visual display to communicate their history and importance.
+PART A. You are going to use at least four primary and secondary sources to investigate the experiences of the 1934 Chatham Coloured All-Stars.
+You will create a visual display on poster board to communicate their history and importance.

-The following questions must be answered:
+The following questions must be answered in complete sentences:

-- 1. Who were they?

-- 2. Where were they from?

-- 3. What are they known for?

-- 4. What are some significant dates?

-5. Why are the Chatham Coloured All-Stars significant to Canadian history?

-6. What can we learn from the ways in which the Chatham Coloured All-Stars met challenges?

-7. What was the most important event that took place in the history of the Chatham Coloured All-Stars?
+- 1. Who were they? - 2.
+Where were they from? - 3.
+What are they known for? - 4.
+What are some significant dates? - 5.
+Why are the Chatham Coloured All-Stars significant to Canadian history? - 6.
+What can we learn from the ways in which the Chatham Coloured All-Stars met challenges? - 7.
+What was the most important event that took place during the 1934 season? - 8.
+Why do you think the history of the team is relatively unknown?

-- 8. Why do you think the history of the team is relatively unknown? - 9.
-How have attitudes towards Black Canadians changed or stayed the same? - 10.
-Why were there race-based tensions during this period?
-What circumstances led to this?

 You will develop three additional research questions.
 They cannot be answered with "yes" or "no." Your questions must be clear, specific, and engaging.
-Excellent questions come from curiosity.
-Keep that in mind!
+Questions must come from curiosity.
+You will gather, organize, and locate the information to answer your questions.